 - Second, its capabilities extend beyond just managing Tasks – it also includes powerful reporting and tracking abilities that make it ideal for monitoring progress and measuring performance against goals.

 - Finally, its price tag is extremely affordable compared to other similar products on the market!

 PMP tools and techniques refer to the various methods and strategies that you can use when preparing for, executing, and monitoring a project management career.
 These include things such as setting up effective workflows, using templates or models, determining which tools are needed for the job, developing communication plans, tracking progress & performance metrics (PMPs), creating contingency plans, administering change controls, etc.

 2. What are the 6 quality tools in PMP?

 Project Management Professional (PMP) is a certification system that certifies individuals who have the knowledge and skills to manage projects successfully.

 3. What is the importance of project management tools?

-Project management tools are essential for any business that is looking to achieve their objectives.
+Project management tools are essential for any business that is looking to achieve its objectives.
 The ability to manage and track projects from start to finish can save businesses time, money, and risk.
 By using these tools, employers can ensure that the projects they undertake are completed on time and within budget.
 Additionally, project managers can keep tabs on the progress of each stage of a project so that there are no surprises down the line.

 If you want to become an effective project manager to make your projects a success then you should leverage the above mention project management tools and make them part of your daily practice.
 However, it depends on the nature of the project that what importance you give to each of the project management tools.
-The best thing is to use them to get the optimal project results.
+The best thing is to use them to get optimal project results.